j-ochmann/DevBook/src/content/design_patterns/structural/decorator.md

+---
+id: "decorator"
+title: "Object Structural: Decorator"
+category: "Structural"
+goF: 9
+tags: ["cpp", "java", "python"]
+---
-Object Structural: Decorator
+# Object Structural: Decorator

-Intent
+## Intent

 Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

-Also Known As
+## Also Known As

 Wrapper

-Motivation
+## Motivation

 Sometimes we want to add responsibilities to individual objects, not to an entire class.
 A graphical user interface toolkit, for example, should let you add properties like borders or behaviors like scrolling to any user interface component.